whatyouhide/whatyouhide.github.io/content/posts/2022-01-25-testing-aws-in-elixir/index.md

 ## Integration Tests

 Using test doubles works well in many cases, but it has one drawback that I can't get over.
 By using test doubles, we are *not exercising* parts of our application code when running tests.
-Achieving 100% code coverage and exercising every single production code line when testing is not easy and often not worth it either, but testing the interactions with AWS only in the running production code seems like a bit too far on the other end.
+Achieving 100% code coverage and exercising every single production code line when testing is not easy.
+Often, it's not worth it either.
+However, testing the interactions with AWS only in the running production code seems a bit too far on the other end.

 Luckily, for this particular use case there's a pretty fantastic tool called [Localstack][localstack].
 Localstack provides a faithful replica of AWS itself, but running locally.
 It fits this use case perfectly (it was kind of built for local integration testing, you could say).

-Just a note here: before Localstack, we sometimes used to use [ExVCR][] to perform this sort of more integration tests.
+Just a note here: before Localstack, we sometimes used to use [ExVCR] to perform this sort of more integration tests.
 ExVCR lets you *record HTTP requests* and make sure that your requests conform to the recorded real requests.
 It can work well in some cases, but for AWS it didn't give us the flexibility of quickly changing the way we interface with AWS itself.
 On top of that, ExVCR is ultimately still defining test doubles under the hood, so we are still not exercising the real ExAws HTTP code.

 ### Running Localstack

-We use [Docker][docker] for running our production application so we are heavily invested in the Docker ecosystem on our local machines too.
+We use [Docker][docker] for running our production application, so we are heavily invested in the Docker ecosystem on our local machines too.
 We already use Docker and [Docker Compose][docker-compose] locally to spin up infrastructure needed by the services we work on.
 A typical `docker-compose.yml` file in one of our services looks like this:

 ```yaml
 version: "3"